Elizzzza/P-hacking-exercise/README.md

-# BIOST 505 WRITING, PRESENTATION, AND COLLABORATION SKILLS FOR BIOSTATISTICS
+# Investigate the impact of subgroup mining, a type of p-hacking, on type I error control
-#### Winter 2022
+#### BIOST 505 WRITING, PRESENTATION, AND COLLABORATION SKILLS FOR BIOSTATISTICS
 #### Instructor: Marco Carone

 ## HOMEWORK 2